Professor Philip Helliwell

 Member of Council at the British Society for Rheumatology.

-Professor Helliwell is a member of ASAS (Assessment of Spondyloarthropathy Society) and co-founder and Vice President of the Group for Research and Assessment of Psoriasis and Psoriatic arthritis (GRAPPA) developing single and composite outcome measures in psoriatic arthritis.
+Professor Helliwell is a member of ASAS (Assessment of Spondyloarthropathy Society) and co-founder of the Group for Research and Assessment of Psoriasis and Psoriatic arthritis (GRAPPA)

 I have worked in this field for over 30 years and has contributed substantially to knowledge of the clinical manifestations of psoriatic arthritis, classification criteria, outcome measurement, and treatment strategies.
 I have been chief investigator on two major international collaborative studies and chief investigator for the first strategy trial in psoriatic arthritis.
-I have developed a number of outcome tools for use in rheumatology, notable the Psoriasis Epidemiology Screening Tool, the Leeds Dactylitis Instrument, the Leeds Enthesitis Instrument, and the Psoriatic Arthritis Disease Activity Score.
+I have developed a number of outcome tools for use in rheumatology, notably the Psoriasis Epidemiology Screening Tool, the Leeds Dactylitis Instrument, the Leeds Enthesitis Instrument, the Psoriatic Arthritis Self Assessment tool, and the Psoriatic Arthritis Disease Activity Score.

 To access PDF downloads relating to my work and research on outcome measures for spondyloarthritis and foot disorders, please visit the following link: https://medicinehealth.leeds.ac.uk/downloads/download/75/outcome_measures_for_spondyloarthritis_and_foot_disorders